 - Datasets for a research project

-- Big History project.
+- Big History Project.
 Big History examines our past, explains our present, and imagines our future.
 It’s a story about us.
-An idea that arose from a desire to go beyond specialized and self-contained fields of study to grasp history as a whole.
+An idea that arose from a desire to go beyond specialised and self-contained fields of study to grasp history as a whole.
 This growing, multi-disciplinary approach is focused on high school students, yet designed for anyone seeking answers to the big questions about the history of our Universe.
 The Big History Project is a joint effort between teachers, scholars, scientists, and their supporters to bring a multi-disciplinary approach to knowledge to lifelong learners around the world.

 - ABC Education brings you free educational resources for Primary and Secondary students – thousands of videos, games and programs.

-- environmental science ideas The Woodside Australian Science Project (WASP) produces support packages for the Earth Science component of the Australian Curriculum.
+- Environmental science ideas The Woodside Australian Science Project (WASP) produces support packages for the Earth Science component of the Australian Curriculum.
 These packages are filled with hands-on activities for students, with teacher support materials.
 Teacher professional development sessions can be requested by Western Australian teachers.

 - Science by doing This site requires a free login and links to the Australian Curriculum year 7-10 syllabus, however, there are some fantastic resources and ideas that can be used in Depth studies.